-The B.C. government is building relationships with Aboriginal people and communities.
-It is working with First Nations and Aboriginal community leaders to focus on closing the socio-economic gaps that separate Aboriginal people from other British Columbians, and building a province where everyone can fully participate in a prosperous economy.
+The B.C. government is building relationships with Indigenous people and communities.
+It is working with First Nations and Indigenous community leaders to focus on closing the socio-economic gaps that separate Indigenous people from other British Columbians, and building a province where everyone can fully participate in a prosperous economy.

-The B.C. government’s goals of restoring, revitalizing and strengthening First Nations communities will only be achieved with the participation of Aboriginal leaders and organizations.
+The B.C. government’s goals of restoring, revitalizing and strengthening First Nations communities will only be achieved with the participation of Indigenous leaders and organizations.

-In 2005, the B.C. government and the First Nations Leadership Council entered into a New Relationship based on three things:
+In 2005, the B.C. government and the First Nations Leadership Council entered into a new era of reconciliation based on three things:

 - Respect, recognition and accommodation of Aboriginal title and rights

 - Respect for each other's laws and responsibilities

 - The reconciliation of Aboriginal and Crown titles and jurisdictions

 The New Relationship Accord, a groundbreaking document, suggests new processes and structures for working together on decisions about the use of land and resources.
 It also discusses revenue-sharing to reflect Aboriginal rights and title interests, and to help First Nations with economic development.

 Supporting the New Relationship